How to Make a Hugs and Kisses Quilt

 In this pattern, the quilt blocks are quick pieced and go together very quickly.
 Each quilt block is made up of four smaller units.If you're not a scrap quilt fan, devise a structured color scheme for the quilt and purchase new material.
 This photo example is of a scrap quilt, but with a more color controlled appearance.

 Hugs and Kisses is perfect when you'd like to make an easy baby quilt but can be used for quilts of any size.The 4-part blocks in this pattern finish at 9" square and each quarter of a block finishes at 4-1/2" square.

 If you like Hugs and Kisses quilts with letters that are more defined take a look at an X's and O's baby quilt made with sashing.
 Two sizes are included, a larger version that could even be used as a lap quilt, and a small baby quilt that's suitable for a newborn.

-Beginning Quilters Should Become Familiar with a Few Skills
+Beginning Quilters Should Become Familiar with These Skills

 - How to Make a Scrap Quilt

 - How to Rotary Cut Strips of Fabric